 Like all other mortals, you were born into this world totally ignorant of whence you came, where you are, or what you are doing here.
-Very likely you began, at some point, maybe even unconsciously, to piece together a story, a picture that tries to answer these questions, and the more true information you’re able to incorporate into your picture, well, the more useful it becomes.
+Very likely you began, at some point, maybe even unconsciously, to piece together a story, a philosophy that tries to answer these questions, and the more true information you’re able to incorporate into your picture, well, the more useful it becomes.

 And even with substantial strides in cosmic understanding, the vast majority of us still don’t fathom we are all a part of an immense plan— a gigantic enterprise— an eternal project— which the Gods are supervising and outworking.
 And it’s the very incomprehensible vastness of the undertaking that renders it impossible for us to see very much of it at any one time, and more poignantly, during any one life.
-Essentially this means we humans are on the bottom rung of an eternal ladder.
+Essentially this means you humans are now on the bottom rung of an eternal ladder.

 But, who are you?
-When you carefully think about your identity— your actual self— you should be able to recognize that there’s no one else exactly like you, anywhere; not in the eternal past, not in the internal future; you are already eternally unique by virtue of the very nature of personality.
-And coincidentally, that’s really the one invaluable thing you have to offer God— an eternally unique, personally unique, finite perspective of reality.
+When you carefully think about your identity— your actual self— you should be able to recognize that there’s no one else exactly like you, anywhere; not in the eternal past, not in the internal future; you are already eternally unique by virtue of the very nature of your personality.
+Coincidentally, that’s really the one invaluable thing you have to offer God— an eternally unique, personally unique, finite perspective of reality.
 And the one-of-a-kind gift for willingly (or unwillingly) sharing your finite perspective with an infinite God?

 Are you seeing the bargain, here?

 We are all children of an Infinite Creator.
-Consequently, whether we know it or not, that makes us all potentially eternal beings.
+Consequently, whether you know it or not, that makes us all potentially eternal beings.
 Whatever ideas you have stitched together of your core “self” at this point in your really short life here, it has to be far less than the magnificent destiny that is being offered you by the Infinite Creator/Father: That of a creature achieving perfection— while actually climbing rung by evolutionary rung— all the way to the eternal shores of Paradise.

 “Eye has not seen, nor ear heard,